OmniFocus Tags Directory

 Tools & Services

 ☑️ Asana — If you’re working with others, you may use a tool such as Asana to coordinate team communications and shared projects.
 Add this tag to any OmniFocus actions that prompt you to do something in Asana (e.g., Review dashboard for Project X).
-The next time you log in to Asana, pull up a list of all of the OmniFocus actions that bear this tag.
+The next time you log in to Asana, pull up a list of all OmniFocus actions that bear this tag.

 📶 Internet — Actions tagged with this task require that you be connected to the Internet.
 This tag may be useless if most of your actions fall into this category.
 However, if you spent a fair amount of time “off the grid,” it could be helpful to quickly pull up a list of online tasks when you have an Internet connection handy.
 You could also use this tag for tasks that require a fast Internet connection (e.g., Upload: 4K video) from those that require less bandwidth.